ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22. Script that displays all user and their hom direcrtories,sorted by users.
+22. Command that finds all empty files and directories in the current directory and all sub-directories.